Federal Way Motorcycle Accident Lawyer

 Recovering Compensation if You’re Partially to Blame

 Sometimes, a motorcyclist is partially to blame for the crash.
 For instance, perhaps you weren’t wearing a helmet or were speeding, and a driver ran a red light and struck you.
-While the crash was caused by the other driver, you might be found partly at fault for breaking a traffic violation.
+While the other driver caused the crash, you broke a traffic violation and might be partly responsible for your injuries.

 The good news is that Washington State is a comparative fault state (RCW 4.22.015).
-Simply put, this means that your settlement will be reduced by the percentage you’re found to be at fault.
-To illustrate, suppose that a motorcyclist was found to be 30 percent at fault for the way she was maneuvering at the time of the accident.
+Simply put, this means that your settlement will be reduced by the percentage you’re at fault.
+To illustrate, suppose that a jury decides that motorcyclist was 30% at fault for the way she was maneuvering at the time of the accident.
 If her settlement award is $250,000, she will receive 70% of the total, or $175,000.

 Our motorcycle attorneys understand how to navigate cases where comparative fault comes into play.
 If you have questions about who’s liable in your case, we encourage you to reach out and call us for a free consultation.